 The squat is the big beast of gym moves that'll give you monster strength on the trail

 Squats are king of strength movements.
-Using the big muscle groups around the hips and legs as well as involving the core means crossover to riding is phenomenal.
+Using the big muscle groups around the hips and legs as well as involving the core means crossover to riding is phenomenal as part of a mountain bike fitness program.

 It goes without saying that improving strength and endurance in these areas will improve your riding.
 From pedalling up steep climbs to holding positions during descents, your legs and core are fundamental to your riding ability.